actoaps/fafnir-sso/README.md

 ```Bash
 docker compose up -d --build
 ```
 You should now be able to access the project.
-By default the Compose project, generates an admin user with the
-credentials: `FAFNIR_ADMIN:pass`.
-You can just open the [Hazelcast provider](http://localhost:8080/hazelcast/login) and login with those credentials.
+The default compose project includes the `IAM_ADMIN_PASSWORD` environment variable.
+This will give you access to IAM via the credentials: `ADMIN:pass`.
+You can now just open the [Hazelcast provider](http://localhost:8080/hazelcast/login) and login with those credentials.
 From there you should get redirected to the IAM dashboard.